pshort2/MNIST-TF/README.md

 # MNIST-TF
-# Developing a multiclass classifieron the MNIST data set with TensorFlow
+Developing a multiclass classifieron the MNIST data set with TensorFlow.

+I am developing the model in Kaggle, which is where the data is sourced from.